Vllaadd/earth-and-sun/README.md

 ## Technology Breakdown
   1. `THREE.Scener()` : A constructor provided by the Three.js library that creates a new scene object.
   A scene is kind of a stage where we place our 3D models, lights, and cameras before rendering them to the screen.
+  2. `THREE.PerspectiveCamera(...);`: This method is used to create a perspective camerar in the Three.js library.
+A camera defines how the 3D scene is viewed.
+  3. `THREE.WebGLRenderer();`: Renderer is responsible for rendering 3D scene onto a 2D canvas or the screen, making it visible to the user.
+  4. `renderer.setSize(...);`: setSize is used to dynamically adjust the size of the rendering cavas to match the current dimensions of the user's browser window.
+  5. `THREE.PlaneGeometry();`: is used to create a geometry object that defines the shape of a backgroudn plane.
+The background plane will serve as the backdrop for our 3D scene and is typically used to display a backgroudn image or environment.
+  6. `THREE.TextureLoader().load('...')`: it loads an image as a texture for the backgroun or 3D objects
+  7. `THREE.MeshBasicMaterial({..})`: is used to create a material that will be applied to a 3D mesh representing the background or objects
+  8. `mesh` is a collection of vertices, edges, and faces that collectively represent the surfacce and shape of a 3D object.
+  9. `THREE.SphereGeometry('...')`: this is a constructor to create a spherical geometry for the object (planet)
+  10. `...planetData.geometry`: spread operator
+`

 ## Usage